SEN, VI, EAL

 English as an Additional Language (EAL)

-We also have a range of languages spoken within our staff so there is often someone available to translate communication to parents or support children when they first begin at Sythwood.
+In addition to our EAL team, we also have a range of languages spoken within our staff so there is often someone available to translate communication to parents or support children when they first begin at Sythwood.